-The main exercise that comes to the minds of gym goers is the bench press; the main staple of a well-balanced chest program, it provides for a strong compound movement stabilizing the body and isolating the pectoral muscles.
+The main exercise that comes to the minds of gym goers is the bench press; the main staple of a well-balanced chest program, it provides for a strong compound movement stabilizing the body and isolating the pectoral muscle.

 However, sometimes we are forced to stay at home because of a virus, or simply because we don’t have the time to make it to the gym.
 Afraid not, there are many exercises that can be incorporated into a workout at home to achieve these goals.

-You may be wondering, how can I still develop a well-rounded chest without the use of a bench?
+You may be wondering, how can I still develop a well-rounded chest without the use of a flat bench?

 Although a bench can help isolate the muscles, if you have a simple set of dumbbells and a bit of creativity almost any workout can be effective.